isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 This library provides high level APIs that make it easy to get started creating navigation meshes, querying them, and simulating crowds.
 It also provides lower-level APIs that give you fine-grained control over the navmesh generation process.

+### Usage

 There are a few common ways you can make use of recast-navigation-js, depending on your needs:

-### 1. **Runtime NavMesh Generation, NavMesh querying with Detour APIs**
+#### 1. **Runtime NavMesh Generation, NavMesh querying with Detour APIs**

-- Dynamically generate NavMeshes at runtime for procedurally generated or frequently changing environments.
-- Use Detour APIs for pathfinding and spatial reasoning.
+You can use this library to generate a navigation mesh at runtime for procedurally generated or frequently changing environments, and use Detour APIs for pathfinding and spatial reasoning on the navigation mesh.

-### 2. **Offline NavMesh Generation (Recast Format), NavMesh querying with Detour APIs**
+#### 2. **Offline NavMesh Generation (Recast Format), NavMesh querying with Detour APIs**

-- Generate and save NavMeshes in Recast format for largely static environments.
-- Import pre-generated NavMeshes at runtime to avoid generation
+If your environment is largely static, you can generate a navigation mesh offline and import it at runtime.
+This is useful for larger environments where runtime generation would be too slow, or if you want to avoid the overhead of runtime generation.

-- Use Detour APIs for pathfinding and spatial reasoning, use temporary obstacles to facilitate semi-dynamic environments.
+The TileCache Detour API provides support for temporary obstacles, which can be used to create semi-dynamic environments.

-### 3. **Offline NavMesh Generation (GLTF or Custom Format), external NavMesh querying solution**
+#### 3. **Offline NavMesh Generation (GLTF or Custom Format), external NavMesh querying solution**

-- Generate and export a NavMesh to GLTF or a custom format for use with external NavMesh querying / pathfinding solutions such as [three-pathfinding](https://github.com/donmccurdy/three-pathfinding). ([See recast-navigation-js & three-pathfinding example](https://github.com/isaac-mason/recast-navigation-js/blob/main/packages/recast-navigation/.storybook/stories/external-use/three-pathfinding.stories.tsx))
+You can opt to only use the navigation mesh generation capabilities of this library, and export the generated NavMesh in a GLTF format or a custom format.
+You can then use an external pathfinding solution (for example, [three-pathfinding](https://github.com/donmccurdy/three-pathfinding)) for querying the generated navigation mesh. ([See recast-navigation-js & three-pathfinding example](https://github.com/isaac-mason/recast-navigation-js/blob/main/packages/recast-navigation/.storybook/stories/external-use/three-pathfinding.stories.tsx))

-  - This is worth considering if:
+This is worth considering if:
   - you need more flexibility than the detour WASM API affords
   - you do not benefit from dynamic NavMesh generation
   - you don't require more complex functionality in detour such as temporary obstacles and crowd simulation
   - minimising your bundle size is important, and the WASM library file size doesn't fit within your budget

-- For simpler projects your NavMesh generation needs may be entirely served by the [NavMesh Generator](https://navmesh.isaacmason.com/) website, which allows you to generate a NavMesh from an uploaded model and export it in a GLTF format.
+For simpler projects your NavMesh generation needs may be entirely served by the [NavMesh Generator](https://navmesh.isaacmason.com/) website, which allows you to generate a NavMesh from an uploaded model and export it in a GLTF format.

-- If you want to integrate NavMesh generation into your project's asset pipeline, see this demonstration of how to create a custom config file for the glTF Transform CLI, and implement Recast NavMesh generation as a custom command: https://github.com/donmccurdy/glTF-Transform-Recast-Config
+If you want to integrate NavMesh generation into your project's asset pipeline, see this demonstration of how to create a custom config file for the glTF Transform CLI, and implement Recast NavMesh generation as a custom command: https://github.com/donmccurdy/glTF-Transform-Recast-Config

 ## Examples